holepunchto/hypercore/README.md

 Emitted when a data block has been downloaded

+#### `feed.on('download-finished')`

+Emitted when all available data has been downloaded.
+Will re-fire when a live feed is updated and you download all the new blocks.

 #### `feed.on('upload', block, data)`

 Emitted when a data block has been uploaded